Deadline: September 14, 2022

-The application process for the University of Jyväskylä Graduate Studies at the Faculty of IT in Finland is now open.
+The application process for the University of Jyväskylä Doctoral Programs in Finland is now open.
 Interested in a doctoral program from one of the top ranked Universities in Finland?
 The University of Jyväskylä is among the top three percent and represents the best of the world in several of its disciplines.
 The University’s vision is to be a global leader in the study of learning, well being and basic natural phenomena, reshaping competence to build a sustainable society.

 The university has a multidisciplinary research environment an open and collaborative community of almost 2,600 experts and 14,700 students committed to development an innovating solutions.

-As a doctoral student, you will familiarize yourself within your own field of study/research in order to develop a readiness to independently and critically apply scientific research methods and create new scientific knowledge.
+As a doctoral student, you will excel within your own field of study/research in order to develop a readiness to independently and critically apply scientific research methods and create new scientific knowledge.

 There are several ways of securing funding for your doctoral research at the university of Jyväskylä